prisha8421/optimisation-assignment-flam/README.md

 Step 1 – Data Loading and Understanding

 The dataset xy_data.csv containing observed x and 𝑦 coordinates was loaded using Pandas.
-It was verified for existence to prevent runtime errors.

 The loaded values were stored as arrays actual_x and actual_y, and combined into coordinate pairs (P_actual) for direct comparison with predicted curve points.